• Art magazine

 Examples, show cases and inspiration for implementation in your home

-How do you put these Scandinavian furnishing principles into practice?
-We have put together some examples of a successful interior design in the Nordic style to concretize these ideas with Scandinavian products.
+How do you put these Scandinavian interior design principles into practice for an authentic Scandi style in your own home?
+We've compiled some examples of successful Nordic-style interior design to help you put these ideas into practice with Scandinavian products.

-Using these examples, we can help you to understand how you can use these principles in your own living rooms.
+Using these examples, we can help you understand how to apply these principles in your own living spaces.

 Armchair